tia987/NPDECODES/Markdown/Notes.md

   lf::assemble::FixFlaggedSolutionComponents<double>(selector,A,phi);
 ```
 - why do we need to set the selector in such way?
-- Also for the AssembleMatrixLocally, when do we write only once the argument dofh?
+- Also for the AssembleMatrixLocally, when do we write only once the argument dofh? and what does AssembleMatrixLocally / AssembleVectorLocally do?

 ## (3-13.j)
 ```C++